MRCIEU/CheckSumStats/README.md

 <img src="man/figures/README-arachidonic7-1.png" width="100%" />

-The SNPs with the most bias tend to have lower minor allele frequencies, confirming possible problems with the post-GWAS cleaning of the results file.
+The SNPs with the most bias tend to have lower minor allele frequencies, perhaps reflecting problems with the post-GWAS cleaning of the results file.
 Next, we check how many of the top hits for arachidonic acid in the test dataset are present in the GWAS catalog.

 ``` r
 gc_list<-find_hits_in_gwas_catalog(gwas_hits=Dat$rsid,efo_id=EFO$efo_id,trait="Plasma omega-6 polyunsaturated fatty acid levels (arachidonic acid)",distance_threshold=50000)